fe-data/fe-docs/docs/index.rst

 Apps
 -----
-With *Fast Events* you can use our free scan app for Android and IOS.
+With *Fast Events* you can use our free scanning app for Android and IOS.
 No need for expensive scanning equipment, just use your phone.
 There is also a free payment app.
-The user scans a QR code and the payment is carried out easily and securely.
+The user scans a QR code and the payment is carried out simple and secure.

 Use the `FE Tracking App <https://fe-tracking.fast-events.eu/>`_ especially for sporting events to enable participants to signal checkpoints on the route in the App and upload the time when they are passed to the event organiser's server.
 Enjoy real-time route updates and news from the organisation about the event.

-For Android there is also an Admin App available.
-You can view events and orders and change them on the go.
+An Admin app is available for Android.
+You can view and change events and orders on the go.
-Or show the stats of sold tickets and scanned tickets.
-And much more ...
+Or view statistics on tickets sold and tickets scanned.
+And much more...

 * **Scan App**:
   :doc:`scanning <apps/scan>`